 4. The Africa Journey: A Papacy That Found Its Voice

+Leo’s April 2026 trip through Algeria, Cameroon, Angola, and Equatorial Guinea — eleven days, four countries, eighteen flights — is widely regarded as the moment his papacy came fully into focus.
 In Bamenda, Cameroon — a city ravaged by an ongoing separatist war — he stood before 100,000 faithful and declared: “The world is being ravaged by a handful of tyrants, yet it is held together by a multitude of supportive brothers and sisters.”

-An Anglophone separatist alliance declared a three-day ceasefire in honor of his visit — the first in years in a conflict that has killed over 6,500 people.
+An Anglophone separatist alliance declared a three-day ceasefire in honour of his visit — the first in years in a conflict that has killed over 6,500 people.
 In Equatorial Guinea, he stood feet away from an authoritarian president and his convicted son, and preached without softening a syllable of Catholic social teaching.

 5. A Return to Catholic Tradition

 Liturgically, Leo XIV has signaled a shift.
 On Holy Thursday, he washed the feet of 12 Roman priests — reverting to the traditional form rather than Pope Francis’s practice of washing the feet of immigrants and prisoners.
 On Good Friday, he personally carried the cross at the Colosseum’s Stations of the Cross, something no recent pope has done.
+At his first Mass in the Sistine Chapel, he chose a ceremonial staff made for Pope Benedict XVI, prompting some to speak of a symbolic “return to order.”

 What Makes Leo XIV Different from Pope Francis?